daderidd/daderidd.github.io/_pages/about.md

 underpinned by the belief that robust, data-driven insights are essential for the evolution of public health and the well-being of communities.

+Through my roles at the University of Geneva and EPFL I have also had the chance to consult with various organisations about a wide range of topics which gave me experience in understanding needs, tailoring approaches, and creating value.
+I have also consolidated my ability to rigorously manage deadlines and budgets while sharpening my communication skills to share complex results accurately and convincingly, both in writing and orally.

 ## Background and history